Grumlebob/GoLangAssignment2HardgRPC/readme.txt

 Help from: https://github.com/NaddiNadja/grpc101

-a) What are packages in your implementation? a2)What data structure do you use to transmit data and meta-data?
+a) What are packets in your implementation? a2)What data structure do you use to transmit data and meta-data?